The Pros And Cons Of Working From Home In The Philippines

 - May slow down local businesses

 To date, the effect of the pandemic still lingers.
 While most businesses as offices are now back to BAU, office spaces remaining empty affect impacts shops that are otherwise flocked by employees during workdays.
 There will be fewer customers for these businesses within business districts and it can in turn slow down local economic activity.
 This is the main reason why the government encourages office workers and employers to return on site.

 Basic requirements to be successful in a home-based career

 Working from home isn’t the right career move for every Filipino.
 For instance, if you are the type of person who craves a lot of social interaction, a home-based career may not be suitable for you.
 Here are eight basic requirements that will help you determine if a home-based career is right for you.

 Being able to use technology effectively will be essential to your success in a home-based job.
-Since you will not make frequent trips into the office, you will need to be good with computers, and have the ability to become proficient with different kinds of software and devices.
+Since you will not make frequent trips to the office, you will need to be good with computers and have the ability to become proficient with different kinds of software and devices.

 You must also have the ability to thrive in an independent work environment.
 If you are the type of person who likes to collaborate with others, a home-based career may not be the best career move for you.

 Working from home means you will need to be confident in your abilities.
 Since there will be little direction, and the expectation for you to be a self-starter, having confidence will be key to your success.

 Working from home can provide you with an abundance of distractions, and having self-discipline to focus on your work will be pivotal to your success.